LIPS-scheme/lips/docs/docs/scheme-intro/core.md

        (display "other"))))
 ```

-Symbol foo is of the second list so this expression will print `"second"`.
+Symbol foo is of the second list, so this expression will print `"second"`.

 ## Boolean expressions
 Scheme provide 3 boolean special forms that can be used to combine other expressions: